StuChapman/IFD-MS-Project-Online-Learning/testing/TESTING.md

 ```
 I used this method to replace duplicate code with a loop wherever possible.

-### Testing Matrix
+## Testing Matrix
 Bugs and issues found from testing.

 1. eightwastes.html pop-up - typo on the test 'years worth of'.
 Changed to 'year`s worth of'.
-2. question-nine.html Galaxy Fold device on Portrait view - 'mobving the work/customer around' test does not fit the card.
+2. question-nine.html Galaxy Fold device on Portrait view - 'moving the work/customer around' test does not fit the card.
 3. Whilst testing on Firefox, I noticed that the color of the up and down chevrons on nonvalueadd.html was wrong.
 I had missed this on all the other devices!
+4. There was a rather interesting capability issue when using the browser 'inspect' function.
+The drag and drop functionality doesn't work in inspect mode.
+It only works in full view.
+I tested the functionality on *actual* devices (iPhone, iPad, Samsung, laptop) to ensure this was a bug with my browser, not my software.

 ## Jasmine Testing